FREE SHIPPING On Most Orders

 What is CFM and ceiling fan airflow?

 Airflow quantifies the amount of air a ceiling fan delivers and is measured in CFM which stands for cubic feet per minute.
 CFM measurements are taken when a fan is on high speed, then that number is divided by the watts used.
 This means that the higher the CFM, the more efficient the fan, and the more air it moves.
-75 cfm/w is the minimum to be considered efficient, according to Energy Star requirements.
+75 CFM/W is the minimum to be considered efficient, according to ENERGY STAR requirements.

 Energy Information